Codecademy/docs/content/cpp/concepts/math-functions/terms/fmod/fmod.md

 ---
 Title: 'fmod()'
-Description: 'Returns the floating-point remainder of the division of two values, rounded towards zero.
+Description: 'Returns the floating-point remainder of the division of two values, rounded towards zero.'
 Subjects:
   - 'Computer Science'
 Tags: